VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

 ## Overview and purpose of the BRB-seq transcriptomic analysis pipeline
-This notebook reproduces the main steps of the BRB-seq transcriptomic analysis used in the article entitled <ins> Unveiling the role of mir-187 in adult ovarian follicle growth and female fecundity in medaka (Oryzias latipes). </ins>
+The notebook "BRBseq_analysis.Rmd" reproduces the main steps of the BRB-seq transcriptomic analysis used in the article entitled <ins> Unveiling the role of mir-187 in adult ovarian follicle growth and female fecundity in medaka (Oryzias latipes). </ins>

 It focuses on two key objectives: